ManchesterRoboticsLtd/TE3001B_Robotics_Foundation/Week 2/Activities/README.md

 * Save the file and execute it using the roslaunch file

 ## Activity 3 : Parameter Files
+This activity, shows the usage of parameter files.

 <p align="center"><img src="https://user-images.githubusercontent.com/67285979/218240441-528f007a-e6b4-444b-80b1-69a10149f6b6.png"
 alt="ROS Basics" width="250" border="10"/></p>